metacpan/metacpan-cpan-extracted/distros/E/Error-Show/README.md

 code to print before and after the error line, indenting of stack trace context, etc.

-No symbols are exported and as such they must be accesses via the package name.
+No symbols are exported and as such they must be accessed via the package name.

 # USAGE